Updated: Sep 5

 It is nice to imagine we all have a choice in the job we do.
-While some people do, the reality for many is that they have no or little choice in the jobs they do.
+While some people do, the reality for many of us is that we have no or little choice in the jobs we do.
+Or do we?
+Is career change an option?

 That’s right—just because you sometimes feel stressed, overwhelmed, or even a little tired doesn’t mean that you’re in the wrong line of work.
 No one actually loves their job all of the time.
 No job is ever that perfect.
 Jobs can change over time too.